trois-six/docker-build-lineage-a5ultexx/README.md

 Image to build LineageOS rom for Galaxy A5 2015

-Edit your settings (user, group, github email, github username, uid, gid, MAKEFLAGS) in the Dockerfile and in the entrypoint.sh (ccache size, Xmx for jack)
+Edit your settings (github email, github username, uid/gid to match your current uid/gid, MAKEFLAGS) in the Dockerfile and in the entrypoint.sh (ccache size, Xmx for jack)

 ## Build
     mkdir -p ~/src/lineage && cd ~/src